 It is with gratitude to our God and Father that we are hereby permitted to offer the reader a commentary on Psalms.
-In writing this, we have become increasingly aware of the great privilege God has given His people – both His earthly people, Israel, and His heavenly people, the church – by making this book part of His inspired Word.
+In writing this commentary, we have become increasingly aware of the great privilege God has given His people – both His earthly people, Israel, and His heavenly people, the church – by making this book part of His inspired Word.

 Being engaged with the book of Psalms gives one a burning heart.
 The Emmaus disciples say to one another, after the Lord Jesus came to them and walked with them to Emmaus: “Were not our hearts burning within us while He was speaking to us on the road, while He was explaining the Scriptures to us?”
 (Lk 24:32).
-They were sad at first, but because He opened the Scriptures to them, in which He Himself is presented (Lk 24:27,44), their sadness changed to joy (cf. Jn 16:20,22; 20:20b).
+They were sad at first, but because He opened the Scriptures to them, in which He Himself is presented (Lk 24:27,44), their sorrow has turned to joy (cf. Jn 16:20,22; 20:20b).

 We often see this change of feelings in Psalms.
 This is also recognizable in our own lives.
 We cry out to the Lord from the depths of our distress and He comforts us through the Scriptures: “For whatever was written in earlier times was written for our instruction, so that through perseverance and the encouragement of the Scriptures we might have hope” (Rom 15:4).

 We have experienced something of this as we examined this part of the Scriptures, or rather, were examined by this part of the Scriptures.
 We hope and pray that it will not be a passing experience for ourselves.
 We hope and pray that the reader, while reading and examining, may also experience this.

 Middelburg / Arnhem, Translation February 2022